kreene1987/automatic-room-occupancy/README.md

 ------OPTIONAL HELPERS------

 Uses the following helpers to allow for front end control of timeouts.
-All default to 10 minutes if not provided.
+Defaults are as specified below:
 - input_number.door_occupancy_timeout (in minutes, default: 0)
 - input_number.media_occupancy_timeout (in minutes, default: 10)
 - input_number.motion_occupancy_timeout (in minutes, default: 10)